Eating Too Much Sugar in Pregnancy – Side Effects and Tips to Reduce It

 6. It Can Make Your Baby Crave More Sugar

-While cravings are completely normal during pregnancy, if you crave more sweets than wholesome foods, you might suffer deficiency of actual nutrients you may need.
+While cravings are completely normal during pregnancy, if you crave more sweets than wholesome foods, you might suffer a deficiency of actual nutrients you may need.

-8. It is linked to autism
+8. It is Linked to Autism

-The exposure of the uterus to to high blood sugar could affect the brain development of the baby.
+The exposure of the uterus to high blood sugar could affect the brain development of the baby.
 This would increase the chances of developmental disorders.

 Tips To Reduce Sugar Consumption in Pregnancy

-To avoid the risk of the above mentioned complications, here are some tips to reduce sugar cravings and consumption during pregnancy:
+To avoid the risk of the above-mentioned complications, here are some tips to reduce sugar cravings and consumption during pregnancy:

 1. Include more fruits